sibineejokela/Store_Data_May2020/README.md

 # Store Data Analysis

 ## Background
-This repository contains the analysis of a passion project I completed for the start-up I was working for prior to the COVID-19 pandemic.
+This repository contains analyses from a passion project I completed for the start-up I was working for prior to the COVID-19 pandemic.
 I chose to complete it as I find it rewarding to help small businesses uncover actionable insights.
 The purpose of this specific project was to use the company's revenue and sales data to derive next steps for the business moving forward (post COVID-19).
 Additionally, I chose to complete this project in Excel to advance my skills with the tool.

 ## Workflow
 * ### **Step 1.
 Decide Objectives**